 In most cases, the fire department will not unlock your car.
-They will refer you to a local company who can do the job for you.
-However, if there’s a person or an animal inside, they’ll unlock it for you free of charge.
+They will refer you to a local company that can do the job for you.
+However, if there’s a person or an animal trapped inside, they’ll unlock it for you free of charge.

 Throughout this article, you’ll learn more about what the fire department can do for your locked car, who you can call, and how you can unlock it by yourself.
 There are also several preventative tips, so let’s jump into it below!

 Nothing’s worse than locking your keys in the car when you’re late for work or an important meeting.
 Without another way to get inside, you might feel hopeless.
 Since the police and local firefighters are often the go-to services for problems that we deal with, it seems logical to reach out for help.